 11 You will be able to find out that it has not been more than twelve days since I went up to worship in Jerusalem.
-12 When they found me in the temple, I did not ar- now.
-But when I have the opportunity gue with anyone, and I did not stir up a later on, I will send for you."
-I am faithful to all that is in the law and the writings of the prophets.
+12 When gue with anyone, and I did not stir up a later on, I will send for you." crowd, either in the synagogues, or in the same time he wanted Paul to give money city.
+13 They cannot prove to you the accu- to him, so he often sent for him and spoke sations they are now making against me. with him.
+27 But when two years passed, 14 But I admit this to you, that according Porcius Festus became the governor after to the Way that they call a sect, in that Felix, but Felix wanted to gain favor with same way I serve the God of our fathers. the Jews, so he left Paul to continue under I am faithful to all that is in the law and the writings of the prophets.
 15 I have the same confident hope in God as these men, that there will be a resurrection of both the righteous and the wicked.
 16 So I always strive to have a clear conscience before God and human beings.
 17 Now after many years I came to bring help to my nation and gifts of money.
 18 When I did this, certain Jews from Asia found me in a purification ceremony in the temple, not with a crowd or an uproar.
 19 These men ought to be before you now and say what they have against me, if they have anything.
-20 Or else, these same men should say what wrong they found in me when I stood before the Jewish council, 21 unless it is about this one thing that I shouted out when I stood among them, 'It is about the resurrection of the dead that I am on trial before you today."
+20 Or else, these same men should say what wrong they found in me when I stood before the Jewish council, 21 unless it is about this one thing that I shouted out when I stood among them, 'It is concerning the resurrection of those who have died that I am on trial before you today."